gamingwithevets/rbeditor/README.md

 Pick your favorite method!
 You can pick either `git clone`, downloading a ZIP file or other means.

 **Step 1:** Install the modules
 Open a command prompt at the root of the repo directory and run `python -m pip install -r requirements.txt`.
-This will install both WMI and Requests.
+This will install the WMI module.
 Make sure to also run `python -m pip install pyinstaller` to install PyInstaller as well!

 **Step 2:** Test it
 Run `python main.py`.
 Check that everything works.